Sengoku 3: Development and release

 Sengoku 3 was developed by Noise Factory and was first released for arcades on July 18, 2001.
 The soundtrack was composed by Toshikazu Tanaka, who was previously employed at SNK and worked on project such as Fatal Fury: King of Fighters.
 Tanaka stated in an interview that his biggest challenge when composing for the project was getting the music quality nearly up to levels of other games at the time.
 Tanaka decided on using streaming playback for the music, as he felt he could not guarantee the high quality he desired with previous methods.
 The sound driver used was not designed with streaming in mind, proving difficult for Tanaka to do so and he considered modify the sound driver himself but could not make it so due to time schedule.
 However, Tanaka was able to do the work by himself.

 Sengoku 3 was later released for the Neo Geo AES system on October 25, 2001.
 The North American AES release has since become one of the more expensive titles on the platform, with copies fetching over US$2200 on the secondary video game collecting market.
-In 2013, Sengoku 3 was digitally re-released for the Japanese Wii Virtual Console service, courtesy of D4 Enterprise.
+In 2013, Sengoku 3 was digitally re-released for the Wii Virtual Console in Japan D4 Enterprise.
 Sengoku 3 is included in the Neo Geo 25th Anniversary Humble Bundle, released in 2015.
-Hamster Corporation re-released Sengoku 3 for the Xbox One, PlayStation 4, and Nintendo Switch in 2018 under their Arcade Archives series.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.